Church by MinistryOne

 What Are The Key Features?

-Broadcasts church services in real-time to mobile devices
+Broadcasts church services in real-time to mobile devices.

 How much does it cost?

-- Standard app included at no extra cost with compatible Giving or ChMS platform
+- Standard app included with ChMS subscription

-- Custom branded app available as an upgrade
+- Custom branded app upgrade

-Monetization is tied to B2B software ecosystem adoption, where the mobile app functions as a value-add for existing ChMS platform subscribers.
+Monetization is tied to B2B software adoption, where the mobile app functions as a value-add for existing ChMS platform subscribers.

 Who Built It?